hessaAlawwad/PLR-TQA/README.md

 ## **Acknowledgments**
 This repository is based on the work of **Hessa A. Alawwad et al.** presented in *"Enhancing Textbook Question Answering with Large Language Models and Retrieval-Augmented Generation"*.
 Special thanks to the Hugging Face, PyTorch, and Pinecone communities.

 ---

+## Citation

+If you use this code or the methodology in your work, please cite our paper as follows:
+@article{alawwad2025enhancing, title={Enhancing textual textbook question answering with large language models and retrieval augmented generation}, author={Alawwad, Hessa A and Alhothali, Areej and Naseem, Usman and Alkhathlan, Ali and Jamal, Amani}, journal={Pattern Recognition}, pages={111332}, year={2025}, publisher={Elsevier} }

+---